terzievk/cityMap/README.md

 ### how to run
     - $ `make` runs creates the necessary object and dependencies files, compiles, then it runs the tests and runs the program itself
-    - $ `make clean` before commiting run  to clean unnecessary files like object files and the exe
+    - $ `make clean` ~~ before commiting run  to clean unnecessary files like object files and the exe ~~ gitignore ignores them anyway
     - $ `make test` to build and run only the test

 ### make